microsoft/TypeScript-wiki/Using-the-Compiler-API.md

 ## Type Checker APIs

-Programs contain a `TypeChecker` object that provides methods for retrieving and reasoning about the types of AST nodes.
+Programs contain a `TypeChecker` object that provides methods for retrieving and reasoning about the types of syntax tree nodes.
 Type checker APIs generally work with two types of representations alongside AST nodes:

-* Symbol: describes how the type system views a declared entity, such as a class, function, or variable.
+* `Symbol`s: describes how the type system views a declared entity, such as a class, function, or variable.
-* Type: describes the backing type that entities may be declared as.
+* `Type`s: describes the backing type that entities may be declared as.
-  These often have a backing Symbol pointing to their declaration(s).
+  These often have a backing `Symbol` pointing to their declaration(s).

 For example, given a single function declaration like: